ErfanDL/ESP_OTA_Dashboard/README.md

 Open a web browser and visit **http://localhost:3000** to access the WEB UI.

-## Default username and password for Login page
+## Default username and password for the Login page:
-default username and password for login page is: **admin**
+Default username and password for the login page are: **admin**

-you can change the default username and password by editing the lines 40 and 41 in the index.js server file.
+You can change the default username and password by editing lines 40 and 41 in the index.js server file.

-## Default password for the Flash Firmware and Flush All Devices
+## Default password for Flash Firmware and Flush All Devices:
-the default password for the Flash Firmware and Flush All Devices is: **admin**
+The default password for Flash Firmware and Flush All Devices is: **admin**

-you can also modiy it on line 63 in the index.js server file.
+You can also modify it on line 63 in the index.js server file.